Exceptional Andreev spectrum and supercurrent in p-wave non-Hermitian Josephson junctions: Inelastic reflection and tunneling amplitudes

 \section{Inelastic reflection and tunneling amplitudes}

 Next, we analyze the scattering amplitudes of quasiparticles scattered by the non-Hermitian barrier in the $p$-wave NHJJ.
 Consider an electron-like quasiparticle that is propagating from the left side of the junction ($x<0$).
-After scattering at the barrier, there are two reflection amplitudes (Andreev reflection $A_{h-}$ and normal reflection $A_{e-}$) and two tunneling amplitudes (normal tunneling $A_{e+}$ and crossed Andreev tunneling $A_{h+}$).
-By solving BdG equations with proper boundary conditions, the corresponding four scattering amplitudes are given by
+After scattering at the barrier, there are two reflection amplitudes (Andreev reflection $A_{h-}$ and normal reflection $A_{e-}$) and two tunneling amplitudes (normal tunneling $A_{e+}$ and crossed Andreev tunneling $A_{h+}$).{} The wave function propagating in different regions are expressed in terms of different scattering states.
+For $x<0$, it can be written as